ProjectIxian/projectixian.github.io/_tech_docs/data_formats.md

 A block uniquely identifies the previous block (and thus, previous WalletState) through a `lastBlockChecksum` field and specifies a list of transaction identifiers (txid) which should be applied next to the WalletState.

-Note: Some blocks (every 1000th block) does not contain the usual transactions and signatures, but is a `Superblock` and contains a summary of the previous 999 blocks.
+Note: Some blocks (every 1000th block) do not contain the usual transactions and signatures, but is a `Superblock` and contains a summary of the previous 999 blocks.

 ## Specification
 ```